software-students-fall2023/1-specification-exercise-teamleftovers/README.md

       1. Notification when a message is received by someone else.
       2. A tracker that shows how many times a messages was received by someone else.
       3. A tracker to see how many times messages were sent each day.
-- As a user, I want tp see the statuses of my messages all at once.
+- As a user, I want to see the statuses of my messages all at once.
   - Estimation of Effort: Hard
     - Acceptance of Criteria:
       1. A feed to show messages I wrote, messages received, and replies.